 Section 508 of the Rehabilitation Act was enacted in 1998 and required of the federal government to make all electronic and information technology accessible to people with disabilities.
-The specific guideline for web accessibility is named Web-based Intranet and Internet Information and Applications (1194.22).
+In January 2017, the U.S. Access Board published a final rule revising the accessibility requirements for information and communication technology (ICT).

 Web Content Accessibility Guidelines (WCAG) 2.0

 WCAG 2.0 has been developed by the Web Accessibility Initiative (WAI), which is a project within the World Wide Web Consortium (W3C).
 The guidelines are considered the international standard for web accessibility and they are used in many countries around the globe as the baseline for their policies and regulations.

 We recommend using the SF State Web Template for your website.
 The SF State Web Template has been developed with accessibility in mind.
 It guarantees, if used correctly, that the basic features of a website such as navigation, search functions and layout structure are accessible to people with disabilities.

 More information about the SF State Web Template.

 Drupal @ SF State